franziskaotto/employee_database/TASKS PA.md

 - Update the 'populate.js' file to include these positions in the MongoDB.
 - Create a new page in the React frontend for displaying the stored positions.
 - Modify employee forms, replacing the position text field with a dropdown menu for position selection.
-- The employee document doesn't need to store the salary, just the position name.
+- The employee document d*oesn't need to store the salary, just the position name.
 Optionally, the entire position document can be included in the employee document.

 ## Task 3: